 First, you can use them like English adjectives.
 You can directly describe a noun, for example, a big house or a small mouse.
 In this case, an adjective is a part of the sentence.
 For example, you can say "I want to live in a big house." or "There is a small mouse."

 As you see, the adjective comes at the end of the sentence, just like a verb!
-So, when it comes to the end, if you want to understand it like English, you can think of an adjective that includes the be verb. (am/are/is/was/were + Adj.)
+In this case, if you want to understand it like English, you can think of an adjective that already includes the be verb. (am/are/is/was/were + Adj.)

 In this lesson, you will learn about Korean adjectives' basic forms and how to conjugate them into an informal (conversational) present tense.
 This version is polite and friendly and commonly used in daily conversation.
 The first usage of adjectives (directly describing a noun) is actually a little more complicated grammar so you will learn about it later.